 4. Remember English Class?
 Use Those Vowels When You Warm Up to Sing

-Another exercise includes singing warms ups before singing using words.
+Exercise number four includes singing warms ups without using words.

 Begin singing your scale utilizing vowel sounds.

-For about 2 seconds, you should hold each vowel sound.
+For about 2 seconds, hold each vowel sound.
 Make certain the entire pattern is melodious and flowing.

 Then, proceed up the musical scale to the uppermost point with the vowel sounds.